Nonparametric risk bounds for time-series forecasting: Time series

 \section{Time series}

-In moving from the IID setting to time series forecasting, we need a number of modifications to our initial setup.
-Rather than observing input/output pairs $(Y_i,X_i)$, we observe a single sequence of random variables $\Yin:=(Y_1,\ldots,Y_n)$ where each $Y_i$ takes values in $\R^p$.\footnote{We can easily generalize this to arbitrary measurable spaces.} We are interested in using functions which take past observations as inputs and predict future values of the process.
+In moving from the i.i.d.\ setting to time-series forecasting, we need a number of modifications to our initial setup.
+Rather than observing input/output pairs $(Y_i,X_i)$, we observe a single sequence of random variables $Y_1,\ldots,Y_n$ where each $Y_i$ takes values in $\R^p$, though we can generalize to arbitrary metric spaces at some cost in notational clarity.
+We are interested in using functions which take past observations as inputs and predict future values of the process.
 Specifically, given data from time 1 to time $n$, we wish to predict time $n+1$.
+To be clear about notation, we will use the following conventions: $\Yij{i}{j} := (Y_i,Y_{i+1},\ldots,Y_j)$, $\Yinf := Y_{-\infty:\infty}$ is an infinite dimensional sequence; we also have the associated joint distributions $\Pij{i}{j}$ and $\Pinf$ and $\sigma$-fields $\Sij{i}{j} = \sigma(\Yij{i}{j})$ and $\Sinf=\sigma(\Yinf)$.